delta94/brandonskerritt.github.io/_posts/2018-03-01-probability-statistics.md

 $$P(S_i:Chosen) = P_i$$

 A probability distribution is a sample space where every item has a probability value between 0 and 1 assigned to them that represents how likely they are to be picked.

+In total, if s is an element of S, that is, if an element s is a part of the set (group) of sample space, S, then:

+$$ \sum^{}_{s \in S} D(s) = 1$$

+If you add the probability of every element in the sample space, it has to sum to 1.

+When we want to sample this data set, we could just go through every single person in the dataset to get a good feel of the generalness of this sample.
+However, if there were 7 billion people in this dataset that may take a very very long time.

+There are 2 ways we can now sample the data.

+We can either randomly choose people from the dataset and use that as our sample or we can hand-pick a specific subset of the data to use.

+A __uniform__ dataset is one where everyone is equally likely to be picked.
+A __biased__ sample is not uniform, the people were hand picked.

+__Unbiased__ data sets seem "fair" whereas unbiased seem "unfair".
+With an unbiased sample we cannot fix the outcome.
+We cannot change the data to our favor.

+Sometimes we don't care about "fairness" and sometimes unbiased samples can lead to unexpected results.

+# Mean Average Value

+Given a population, S, whose members are sampled according to a distribution, D. The mean (expected) value of the random variable (remember random variables?) r(s) under D is denoted as

+$$e_d[S] = \sum^{}_{s \in S} D(s)r(s)$$

+This is simply states that the expected value is a "weighted" sum (taken over all the members, s, of the total population, S) of:

+> the chance that D selects s multipled by the value of the function returned by r for s, ie r(s).

+## In Unbiased Distributions

+In unbiased distributions the expected value is just the total sum of all the random variables divided by the population size:

+$$ \textbf{E}[S] = \frac{\sum_{s \in S} r(s)}{|S|}$$

+Suppose S

+?? biased samples use random variables??